plumber-cd/argocd-autoscaler/DESIGN.md

 They, in fact, are preventing you from using them in `kubebuilder`, unless you enable use of "dangerous" types.
 We use a lot of floats here in this project.
 We'll follow their educated advice, and use `resource.Quantity` type to store floats.
-It will be stored as a `string` as a result, and you may recognize it, as it is the same thing they are using for resource requests/limits.
+It will be stored as a `string`, and you may recognize those strings, as it is the same format that they are using for resource requests/limits.
 Despite visual similarity (it would be saying `500m` to represent `0.5`, for example), these values **DO NOT** have anything to do with CPU or memory.
 It is just a string representation of a float with precision rules replicated among all languages.